Praqma/Praqmatic-Automated-Changelog/README.md

 	-rwxrwxrwx 1 mads mads   489 Apr 12 10:24 ids.md
 	-rw-rw-r-- 1 mads mads   340 Apr 27  2015 README.md

 That's it.
 You've now succesfully created a changelog, automagically.
+As an alterntive you can run the script we provide with PAC (`demo_setup_docker.sh`) this script replays what was explained above.

 ## Prerequisites
 If you are going to be using the tool to generate PDF files which we use kramdown and pdfkit to generate you'll need to run the following command and a linux machine